 Janet Gregory shared with us some of the wisdom she's gained through her decade of experience with building strong agile teams.
 After defining "agile testing" we discussed how to ensure it succeeds.
 Janet is giving two sessions at the 2013 STARCANADA conference in Toronto on April 9 and 10.

-Agile testing coach and practitioner Janet Gregory (@janetgregoryca) is the coauthor of Agile Testing: A Practical Guide for Testers and Agile Teams and a contributor to 97 Things Every Programmer Should Know .
+Agile testing coach and practitioner Janet Gregory (@janetgregoryca) is the coauthor of Agile Testing: A Practical Guide for Testers and Agile Teams and a contributor to 97 Things Every Programmer Should Know.
 For the past ten years, she has been working with teams to transition to agile development.
-Find more information at janetgregory.ca or visit her blog.
+Find more information at janetgregory.ca.

 1. Is there a universal definition of "agile testing," or can the definition vary from team to team and project to project?

 I’m not sure if there is a universal definition, although Wikipedia has one.
 Agile testing to me is about involving testing activities throughout the software development lifecycle, no matter what methodology you use.
 However, I generally am talking with people using agile methods since those are the easiest methods to involve the whole team in testing activities.
 It requires a mindset change for the organization, the project teams, and individuals to make this happen.